 Every Easter, OUUEG goes to the beautiful south coast of Cornwall where there is abundant sealife such as scallops, crabs and seals, good value diving and a super fast club RHIB Seahorse, which you may have the chance to drive.
 Our main dive locations are Porthkerris and Mullion Cove (Porth Mellin).
-There’s excellent shore diving at both those places and we’ll also use Seahorse to explore the nearby wrecks and reefs.
+There’s excellent shore diving at both those places, and we’ll also use Seahorse to explore the nearby wrecks and reefs.

 Diving and Diver Training

 ET works best if everyone helps out.
-It is tiring for everyone (especially the instructors), but the more that we work together the easier it is.
+It is tiring for everyone (especially the instructors), but the more that we work together, the easier it is.

 Everyone should be on the beach in the morning to unload the kit van and at the end of the day to unload it.
 Handling the boat on the beach is also much easier with lots of people.
-You should assume that the Dive Marshall (DM) wishes you to stay in your suit to be ready to help unless they say otherwise.
+You should assume that the Dive Manager (DM) wishes you to stay in your suit to be ready to help unless they say otherwise.
 The same goes for helping people in and out of the water.

 As soon as you return from a dive, break your kit up and either put your tank in the relevant pile (if it has some air left) or take it over to be filled, bringing full ones back.